Lawn Care: Mowing, Aerating, De-Thatching

 If you find that you are not using your lawn area for any purpose other than to mow, you may want to consider reducing the size of your lawn or replacing it with groundcover or even native grasses.
 Since turf has one of the highest water needs and requires regular maintenance, it is worthwhile considering options if you do not need an expanse of green lawn for recreation or pets.

 Lawn areas can be reduced by expanding shrub beds, adding a garden path or creating a small patio area.
 If you add a path or patio, try to use surfaces that will allow some water infiltration as this will help the surrounding planting areas.
-Visit the Garden Gallery for design ideas and Design Basics if you want some pointers on how to get started.

 Native grasses can be a great alternative to traditional lawns and will use much less water.
 Native prairie grasses may be good options as ornamentals or non-functioning lawn areas.
 Some common grasses that are native to North America include blue gramma, switchgrass, and buffalo grass.
 Here are some tips for locating native grass seeds in your area.